jazzband/django-smart-selects/README.md

 - The chained field is the field on the same model the field should be chained too.
 - The chained model field is the field of the chained model that corresponds to the model linked too by the chained field.
 - show_all indicates if only the filtered results should be shown or if you also want to display the other results further down.
+- auto_choose indicates that if there is only one option if it should be autoselected.

 Grouped Selects
 ---------------